jberndsen/lessons/angular2/06 - routing/README.md

 ## Lesson content

-This lesson code shows how to do one-way data binding, component life-cycle hooks and using ngClass, see `notTodoInput.component.ts`,  `notTodoItemRenderer.ts` and `notTodoList.component.ts`.
+This lesson code shows how to do routing.
+See `bootstrap.ts` and `app.component.ts`.